mandober/bing-bash/README.md

 Single process bash shell was in high regard as well as bash's specific functionalities (bashisms).
 Made and tested with bash 4.3 (and 4.4-beta).

 Functions are meant to be sourced, but some of them can be directly executed as well.
-All functions are standalone and they don't need any other function or file from this library, but as a convenience there are some function management capabilities available; see `bing-bash' file to enable some of them, like function autoloading and managing function's aliases.
+All functions are standalone and they don't need any other function or file from this library, but as a convenience there are some function management capabilities available; see `bing-bash`, `load` and `bb` file to enable some of them, like function autoloading and managing function's aliases.

 ### Usage